imagineLife/big-site/content/mongo/data-modeling/intro.md

 ### ID the relationships between the entities

+In a relational database, this could be like `actors` collection, `reviews` collection and `movies` collection.
+In NoSQL, there is a choice: to embed or relate.

 ### Apply design patterns or transformations to the current model for performance improvements

+Make models more performant or clear, by applying transformations.